 Production Was Hell

-Friedkin initially wanted Richard Geer to play undercover officer Steve Burns, but as soon as Al Pacino got his mitts on a copy of the script he managed to use his Hollywood repute to weasel the part right out of Gere’s hands.
+Friedkin wants Richard Geer to play undercover officer Steve Burns, but as soon as Al Pacino gets his mitts on a copy of the script he manages to use his Hollywood repute to weasel the part right out of Gere’s hands.

-Pacino’s performance is distinguished by his nervousness.
-You can see the fear in his eyes when he’s waking through the gay club.
-Pacino had never stepped foot in a gay club before, so the fear that he seamed to exude was in fact genuine.
+Pacino’s performance distinguishes by his nervousness.
+You can see the fear in his eyes when he’s walking through the gay club.
+Pacino had never stepped foot in a gay club before, so the fear that he seemed to exude was in fact genuine.

 Pacino had to act like he was a detective who was undercover as a gay man – which is hard enough on its own – but on top of that, there were constant protests girdling the film from the get-go.

-The gay community was justifiably peeved that Friedkin was depicting a part of their culture as being somewhat iniquitous.
-Agitators would show up to the set and blast loud music, throw things at the cast and crew, and would shout constantly during shooting – which meant that most of the dialogue would have to be re-dubbed later on.
+The gay community peeves that Friedkin is depicting a part of their culture as being somewhat iniquitous.
+Agitators show up to the set and blast loud music, throw things at the cast and crew, and shout constantly during shooting – which means that most of the dialogue is re-dubbed later on.

 Arthur Bell, the journalist who wrote The Village Voice articles that Friedkin drew from for inspiration, encouraged his readers to do everything in their power to disrupt the film’s production and since Friedkin prefers to film on location as opposed to on a soundstage all of that disruption made filming a major headache.